 1) Mapping type: ‘Always Automatic’

-Native field components in screens are always mapped in an automatic way.
-This means that you 1) add a native field to an upstream screen, like this:
+Traditional field components in screens are always mapped in an automatic way.
+This means that you 1) add a Traditional field to an upstream screen, like this:

 ….and then in the downstream element where you want to use that value, you’ll find that it’s automatically available in the field picker in the Screen Components section:

-There is no way to use Manual Mapping with a screen field.
+There is no way to use Manual Mapping with a Traditional screen field.

 When you use Manual Mapping, you manually create a Variable resource to hold your data, and then you use that variable first in the upstream element, where you deposit data into it, and then in one or more downstream elements, where you provide it as an input.